-The company consists of a troupe of 32 permanent dancers from the world over, who, in addition to their solid academic training, must be able to take on board and explore in depth a broad variety of styles.
+The company consists of 32 staff dancers from all over the world.
+In addition to completing solid academic training, they must be able to explore a broad variety of styles.

-Foundation of the inter-municipal syndicate of the Opéra du Rhin by the towns of Strasbourg, Mulhouse and Colmar.
-The ballet company of the Opéra was based in Strasbourg and was called Ballet du Rhin.
-Jean Babilée was the first Artistic Director.
+Foundation of the Opéra du Rhin as a syndicat intercommunal by the cities of Strasbourg, Mulhouse and Colmar.
+The ballet company of the Opera is based in Strasbourg and is called Ballet du Rhin.
+Jean Babilée is the first artistic director.

 Accueil Studio: a mission to share

 Since 1998, the Department of Music and Dance of the Ministry of Culture, has given the CCNs the task of assisting independent companies through a programme called Accueil Studio.
 The aim is to provide the companies selected with the means afforded professional productions through material and/or financial support (studios, backing through co-production etc.), foster contacts and exchanges and guide the emergence of innovative artistic projects.
 In this respect, the CCNs act as resource centres for choreography in France.
 A financial envelope is allocated to each CCN to help bring the projects of the selected companies and choreographers to fruition.

 The Ballet of the Opéra national du Rhin has been committed to this policy since 2001.
 It has supported the work of choreographers from Alsace, and indeed the whole of France.
 The aim is, above all, to give projects substance, foster encounters, forge partnerships and enable dance to flourish throughout France.